pulsar-xliu/filter_arxiv_by_keywords/README.md

-A python script to filter the latest arXiv papers based on keywords and topics.
+==Filarkey==: **Fil**tering latest **ar**Xiv papers by **key**words and topics

-## Motivation
+### Features
-Hundereds of papers are published every day on arXiv, making it difficult to keep track of the latest papers on a specific topic.
-Some tools, e.g. [PulsarAstronomy.net](https://www.pulsarastronomy.net/pulsar/), can filter papers in a specific topic, but users cannot customize by their own preferences.
+Hundereds of papers are published on arXiv every day, making it difficult to keep track of the latest publications.
+Some tools, e.g. [PulsarAstronomy.net](https://www.pulsarastronomy.net/pulsar/),  filter papers in a specific topic, but users cannot customize by their own preferences.

-This script automates the process of filtering based on keywords and topics.
+This script automates filtering using keywords and topics.
 Notable feautures include
 - Flexibility.
-Users can customize filtering keywords and topics.
+Set your own filtering keywords and topics.
-- Easy viewing.
-Results are reported in a arXiv-like webpage.
+- Convenience.
+Results are reported in arXiv-style webpage.

-## Usage
+### Usage
 After downloading the script,

-1. Set your arXiv topic in Line 10 (`link = `).
+1. Set your arXiv topic in Line 10 after `link`.
 2. Specify keywords for filtering in Lines 14-16.
 3. Run the script in a terminal as below:
 ```
-    python filter_arxiv_by_keywords.py
+    python filarkey.py
 ```
 4. Results are saved in `topic/date.html`.
 View the results with a web browser.